 I had to kick off my list with my #1 piece of advice for saving money in Hawaii: Do your research!

-Figure out exactly which island you want to visit, the cheapest time of year to go, how long you are going to stay, which activities are affordable, whether or not you’ll need to rent a car, etc.
+Figure out exactly which island you want to visit, the cheapest time of year to go, where to stay in Hawaii, which activities are affordable, whether or not you’ll need to rent a car, etc.

 2. STICK TO ONE ISLAND